Applying for Graduation

 - Select “Apply for Graduation” and follow the instructions

 Eligible students who fail to apply for graduation by the deadline, or who apply late, run the risk of not having their names included in the commencement program.
 Eligible students who file their degree applications after the specified graduation filing date as specified in the Academic Calendar may have their degree awarded at the next conferral date.
 Any student submitting a degree application after the last day of regular classes (excluding Final Exam week) will not be considered for graduation that term, but for the next conferral date.
 There are no exceptions to this policy.

-If students fail to meet all academic requirements for graduation, they are responsible for reactivating the Application for Degree at the Office of the Registrar for the next anticipated date of graduation.
+If students fail to meet all academic requirements for graduation, they are responsible for reapplying on line for the next anticipated date of graduation.

-Please note: the Application for Degree can be filled out online, but must be printed out, signed, and submitted to the Office of the Registrar.
-The form can be hand-delivered to the Office of the Registrar in Kumble Hall; faxed to 516-299-2330; or mailed to: Office of the Registrar, LIU Post, 720 Northern Boulevard, Brookville, NY 11548.
+Students applying after the application deadline, or those who have any difficulty applying on line can Download the Application for Degree in PDF format.
+The form can be hand-delivered to Enrollment Services in Kumble Hall; faxed to 516-299-2330; emailed to email@example.com or mailed to: Office of the Enrollment Services, LIU Post, 720 Northern Boulevard, Brookville, NY 11548.